livegnik/2way-poc-design/README.md

 * Local integrity is preserved because every write requires explicit ownership and a serialized commit path
 * Operation continues with reduced scope: nodes isolate the faulty actor, quarantine incomplete state, and continue serving known-good peers

 Recovery is explicit, never implicit.
-Administrators or applications must produce corrective actions—revocations, replays, or migrations—that pass the same validation pipeline as any other write.
+Administrators or applications must produce corrective actions - revocations, replays, or migrations - that pass the same validation pipeline as any other write.
 No automatic reconciliation, overwrite, or trust escalation occurs, so debugging and audit trails remain deterministic.

 ## 12. What the system guarantees